-B2B buyers are becoming more like B2C consumers in the way they shop and buy products and solutions.
-Instead of waiting for an invitation, they’re starting the buying journey on their own, gathering information and doing research long before they’re ready to buy.
+B2B consumers are starting the buying journey on their own terms, gathering information, and doing research long before they’re ready to buy.
 In fact, according to Forrester Research, prospects wait until they are 65% to 90% of the way through their journey before approaching a vendor.

-This shift in buying behavior is transforming B2B marketing.
-Simple outbound strategies just aren’t enough anymore.
-These days, many B2B marketers are getting superior results by using short- and long-term nurturing programs:
+These days, B2B marketers are getting superior results by using short- and long-term nurturing programs:

-- Nurtured leads make purchases that are 47% larger than those of non-nurtured leads, according to the Annuitas Group.
+Nurtured leads result in purchases that are 47% larger than those of non-nurtured leads, according to the Annuitas Group

 Taking the Leads

-Your own matrix and scoring list will be customized based on the actions you want the ideal customer to take.
+Your own matrix and lead scoring list will be customized based on the actions you want your ideal customer to take.
 Watching a webinar, viewing a pricing page, or downloading product data sheets are all potential lead-scoring activities.